AI ETF Overview | AGIX | Artificial Intelligence ETF

 NASDAQ-100 Index: The Nasdaq 100 is an index that tracks the performance of 100 of the largest and most actively trades stocks on the Nasdaq exchange.

-The S&P 500 Index: The S&P 500 Index is an American stock market index based on the market capitalization of the 500 largest companies having common stock listed on the NYSE or NASDAQ. countries in the universe prior to the removal of state-owned enterprises while also limiting sector deviations to 3% of the starting universe.
+The S&P 500 Index: The S&P 500 Index is an American stock market index based on the market capitalization of the 500 largest companies having common stock listed on the NYSE or NASDAQ.

 Term Definitions: